 The drug industry is characterized by high growth, high profits, binary risk, and volatility.
 In many cases, significant portions of a company’s valuation don’t show up in financial metrics – late-stage unapproved drugs can be valued at tens of billions of dollars before they even enter the market.

 To value biopharma companies, you need to do more than dig into the financials -- you need to dig into the products.
 And that means you need to get into the science.

 But valuing products is a subject for another post.
 This post will be a "stepping stone" from the traditional finance techniques you are familiar with to more science-oriented concepts you'll need to become familiar with in order to evaluate products.
-Specifically, in this post I’ll provide an overview of the valuation methodologies commonly used in biopharma, and highlight a few non-standard tweaks to traditional valuation techniques that investors use when evaluating high risk, high growth, “hit-driven” biopharma companies.
+Specifically, in this post I’ll provide an overview of the valuation methodologies commonly used in biopharma, and highlight highlight a few biopharma-specific modeling considerations.

 DCFs are tricky in any industry, as they are very sensitive to assumptions, and it can be hard to nail down key assumptions.